-According to Spears & Associates, between 2007 and 2018, the compound annual growth rate of the global oilfield services industry was roughly flat.
-Between 2010 and 2014, this market grew by 59% to its peak revenue of US\$467 billion, but dropped by 51% from 2014 levels to its trough of US\$228 billion in 2016.
-With improving commodity prices since 2016, the global oilfield market has rebounded.
-In 2018, the global oilfield service industry grew by 10% over 2017 to US\$264 billion.
+According to Spears & Associates, between 2009 and 2019, the compound annual growth rate of the global oilfield services industry was roughly flat.
+Between 2010 and 2014, this market grew by 57% to its peak revenue of US\$472 billion, but dropped by 51% from 2014 levels to its trough of US\$233 billion in 2016.
+With improving commodity prices since 2016, the global oilfield market has rebounded to US\$269 billion in 2019.

 The pressure pumping industry provides hydraulic fracturing and other well stimulation services to exploration and production companies.
 Over the last two decades, the pressure pumping market has evolved from an industry dominated by three major players to an industry where smaller, independent operators have made significant strides with technological advances.
 As many shale plays are in tight, high pressure reservoirs, drilling these plays requires an increasing number of fracturing stages and more pounds of proppant per fracturing stage.
-Given the improvement in drilling activity during 2017 and 2018, the demand for pressure pumping services has increased.
-Spears & Associates estimates the hydraulic fracturing market grew by 87% in 2017, reaching US\$28 billion.
-The hydraulic fracturing market continued this growth in 2018, as Spears & Associates reports that the hydraulic fracturing market grew by an additional 29% to US\$36 billion.
+Additionally, many operators have utilized pad drilling techniques, which is the practice of drilling multiple wellbores from a single surface location.
+Given the increase in well completion activity from the trough in 2016, the demand for pressure pumping services had increased.
+Spears & Associates estimates the hydraulic fracturing market grew from approximately US\$15 billion in 2016 to US\$35 billion in 2018.
+The hydraulic fracturing market contracted by 15% to US\$29 billion due to lower completion activity, especially in the second half of 2019, as E&P operators maintained capital discipline.

 Coiled tubing remains the preferred completion tool for drilling out composite plugs and ball seats in horizontal wells after multi-stage fracturing jobs.
-According to Spears & Associates, revenue growth in the North American coiled tubing market increased from US\$7.8 billion in 2012 to a peak of US\$9.0 billion in 2014.
-However, in 2015 and 2016 the coiled tubing market fell by roughly 38% each year to an estimated US\$3.5 billion in 2016.
-Spears & Associates reports that the coiled tubing market grew by 28% in 2017, and continued the trend in 2018 with an additional 23% growth to a market size of US\$5.5 billion.
+According to Spears & Associates, revenue growth in the North American coiled tubing market increased from US\$7.8 billion in 2012 to a peak of US\$9.1 billion in 2014.
+However, in 2015 and 2016 the coiled tubing market fell by roughly 38% each year to trough at an estimated US\$3.5 billion in 2016.
+Activity levels recovered in subsequent years and Spears & Associates reports that the coiled tubing market grew to a market size of US\$5.5 billion in 2019, essentially flat with 2018.

 Cementing is a principal component of pressure pumping services and remains a critical step in the overall well completion process.
-Between 2010 and 2014, the cementing market grew from US\$6.2 billion to a peak of US\$12.1 billion.
+Between 2010 and 2014, the cementing market grew from US\$6.2 billion to a peak of US\$12.4 billion.
 The U.S. land market exhibited strong growth over this period as horizontal wells continued to be drilled at greater lateral lengths.
 However, the main factor influencing demand for cementing services is the amount of new well construction.
-With drilling activity falling in 2015 and 2016, the cementing market fell by 34% and 35%, respectively.
-Demand for cementing services grew 39% in 2017 and increased an additional 21% in 2018 to a market size of US\$8.8 billion.
+With drilling activity falling in 2015 and 2016, the cementing market fell by 32% and 34%, respectively.
+Demand for cementing services grew 34% and 20% in 2017 and in 2018, respectively.
+In 2019, the market grew slightly to US\$9.2 billion, an increase of 2% over 2018.

-Looking ahead, the Energy Information Administration forecasts that WTI crude prices will average US\$54.79 per barrel in 2019 and US\$58.00 per barrel in 2020.
-WTI prices are expected to decline slightly from 2018 levels as U.S. production growth will offset OPEC reductions and outpace demand growth, leading to a build in global inventories.
-Henry Hub natural gas spot prices are forecast to average US\$2.83 per MMBtu in 2019 and US\$2.80 per MMBtu in 2020.
-The EIA expects strong growth in U.S. natural gas production to put downward pressure on prices in 2019.
+Looking ahead, the Energy Information Administration forecasts that WTI crude prices will average US\$56 per barrel in 2020 and US\$62 per barrel in 2021.
+Average WTI prices are expected to decline slightly from 2019 levels as U.S. production growth is expected to offset OPEC reductions and outpace demand growth.
+Henry Hub natural gas spot prices are expected to average US\$2.21 per MMBtu in 2020 and US\$2.53 per MMBtu in 2021.
+The EIA expects strong natural gas supply growth in the U.S. to put downward pressure on prices in 2020.